Loading Experience

 The Villain · The Castor

 He doesn’t direct.
-He casts.
+He feeds.

 He finds broken people.
 He builds plays around them.
 He stages their pain for audiences who pay to watch someone shatter.